-Kuan Yin, also spelled Quan Yin, is a much-loved buddhist divinity.
-Also, she is known as the Divine Goddess of Healing, Protector of Childbirth and Mother of Mercy.
+Kuan Yin, also spelled Quan Yin, is a much-loved Buddhist divinity.
+She is known as the Bodhisattva of Compassion, Divine Goddess of Healing, Protector of Childbirth, and Mother of Mercy.
 Many compare her to the Virgin Mary.

 Her symbols are the nectar vase and lotus flower.
 In Daniela Schenker's book, Kuan Yin- Accessing the Power of the Divine Feminine, she writes that the nectar vase represents healing and compassion, and the lotus flower, "a symbol of purity and enlightenment."

 |One Thousand Arms|

 Legend states that Quan Yin, who vowed to stay within the earth realm to assist humanity, realized that the number of suffering beings was massive and boundless.
 Despite her strenuous effort, the mission was overwhelming.
 Finding herself unable to fulfill the numerous demands, her head exploded into eleven pieces.

 Daniela Schenker states that Amitabha, the spiritual father of Avalokitesvara/Kuan Yin, "swiftly comes to the aid...transforms each fragment into an entire head...twenty-two eyes with which to identify suffering and eleven brains to find the best remedy to liberate all beings!"

 With twenty-two eyes and eleven brains, she continued her mission.
 However, she discovered that more was needed.
 In her continuous endeavor to ameliorate the suffering of humanity, Avalokitesvara/Quan Yin's two arms shattered into pieces.
 Once again, Amitabha Buddha aided and provided her with a thousand arms to better assist the needy.

 Another compelling legend is the story of Miao Shan- the embodiment of Quan Yin.